amymcgovern/pyparrot/docs/bebopcommands.rst

 Note there are currently no sensors reported back to the user to ensure that these are working but hopefully that is addressed in a future firmware upgrade.
 Each value ranges from -100 to 100.

+``move_relative(dx, dy, dz, dradians)`` Moves the bebop a relative number of meters in x (forward/backward, forward is positive), y (right/left, right is positive), dz (DO NOT USE YET DUE TO FIRMWARE ISSUES MAKING BEBOP ACT UNRELIABLY WITH DZ, positive is down), and dradians.

 Pausing or sleeping in a thread safe manner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^